kuma35/thinking-forth-jp/sphinx/chapter8.rst

 Two-Dimensional Data Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In we presented a phone-rate problem. gives one solution to the problem,
+In Chapter Two we presented a phone-rate problem. gives one solution to
-using a two-dimensional data structure.
+the problem, using a two-dimensional data structure.

  Telephone rates 03/30/84 CREATE FULL 30 , 20 , 12 , CREATE LOWER 22 ,
 15 , 10 , CREATE LOWEST 12 , 9 , 6 , VARIABLE RATE  points to FULL,